Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

-Once you receive the data of which server to target, you have two options: You find a library with the ICMP protocol implemented and call it directly from the web backend, or you could use a single, satandard function call and use the router's already existing `ping` shell command.
+Once you receive the data of which server to target, you have two options: You find a library with the ICMP protocol implemented and call it directly from the web backend, or you could use a single, standard function call and use the router's already existing `ping` shell command.
 The later is easier to implement, saves memory, etc. and it's the obvious choice.
 Taking user input (target server address) and using it as part of a shell command is where the